MrFox42/minarch/README.md

 You can monitor the artifacts progress, or how close you are to the fragment cap.

 ## Recent changes

+### 11.0.2

+- Added support for **localizations**, if you would like to help with translations, head over to https://curseforge.com/wow/addons/minimal-archaeology/localization
+- Fix casting survey with the configured key binding on non-english clients
+- "Right click to open settings" now opens the relevant options menu
+- Refactored code base to make it a bit more future-proofed.
+Please don't hesitate reporting any errors/bugs that might come up after this.

 ### 11.0.0